Blackberry Ice Cream – Smooth and creamy no-churn vanilla ice cream swirled with smashed blackberries. No cooking and no ice cream maker needed!

 - Heavy cream

 To prepare, whip heavy cream, stir in vanilla extract and sweetened condensed milk, pour it into a freezer safe container (I used a loaf pan), and freeze until firm.
 That’s it!
 This basic no-churn vanilla ice cream recipe can be adapted into many different flavor variations.
 I mashed fresh blackberries with a touch of sugar and swirled them into the vanilla ice cream.
 The blackberries added a beautiful color and pop of fresh flavor.

 My husband, kiddos, and I shared a big bowl of this ice cream while playing in our backyard last weekend.
 Jake and Juliette splashed around the pool, excitedly devouring bite after bite of this creamy ice cream.
 They literally fought over the final bites.
-Fortunately for us (but unfortunately for my waistline), it’s summery here for several more months, which means many more batches of no-churn ice cream will be made!
+Fortunately for us, it’s summery here for several more months, which means many more batches of no-churn ice cream will be made!

 No-Churn Vanilla Blackberry Swirl Ice Cream